Supermarket Accident Claims

 How much is your supermarket accident claim worth?

 Making a Supermarket Accident Claim

-If you are involved in an accident in a supermarket, such as Asda, Tesco, Sainsbury’s, Aldi, Morrisons, Marks & Spencer or Waitrose, there are steps you can take to help with the success of your claim.
+If you are involved in an accident in a supermarket, such as Asda, Tesco, Sainsbury’s, Aldi, Morrisons, Marks & Spencer or Waitrose, there are steps you can take to help our solicitors to succeed in making your claim.
 You should only follow these steps if you are able to, as it is most important that you seek medical attention for your injuries.